 Social selling is all about using social media to connect with prospects and provide them with value in an effort to ultimately sell your product or service.

-Today, social media business is a tool—a very powerful one.
+Today, the social media business is a tool—a very powerful one.

 It’s all about creating a systematic and customized strategy to make direct sales via social media in a way that your specific audience is open to.

 Your consumers are looking for a trustworthy relationship with your brand.
 They want to relate and connect with you.

 There are five key elements involved in creating a successful social selling strategy that wins customers over:

 - Target market research and identifying key social platforms